A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: An abstract approach to constrained Lagrangian dynamics

-Observe that the above notion of admissible variations $\WW^{vak}_C$ coincides with the notion of vakonomic variations present in literature (see e.g., \cite{Arnold_Koz_Nies_2010, Cardin_Favretti_1996, Leon_2012}).
-Clearly any homotopy $\gamma(t,s)\subset C$ produces a variation in $\WW^{vak}_C$.
-Conversely, every variation in $\WW^{vak}_C$ can be obtained from a homotopy $\gamma(t,s)$ which lies in $C$ up to $o(s)$-terms.
-Such relaxation of the condition $\gamma(t,s)\subset C$, helps to exclude the problems of singular trajectories and abnormal extremals (see Ssec.
-1.4 in \cite{Arnold_Koz_Nies_2010}).
-In light of this observation it is clear that the extremals of $\PP^{vak}_C$ correspond to the extremal points of $S_L$ on the set of admissible paths $\TT^{vak}_C$, i.e., to trajectories of the vakonomically constrained system.
-Thus we have proved
+Observe that {\change elements of $\WW^{vak}_C$ are precisely} vakonomic variations present in the literature (see e.g., \cite{Arnold_Koz_Nies_2010, Cardin_Favretti_1996, Leon_2012}).
+Clearly, any homotopy {\change $q(t,s)\in Q$ such that $\gamma(t,s):=\jet_t q(t,s)\subset C$} produces a variation in $\WW^{vak}_C$.
+Conversely, every variation in $\WW^{vak}_C$ can be obtained from a homotopy {\change $q(t,s)\in Q$ such that $\gamma(t,s):=\jet_t q(t,s)$} lies in $C$ up to $o(s)$-terms.\footnote{Such relaxation of the condition $\gamma(t,s)\subset C$, allows to exclude the problems of singular trajectories and abnormal extremals (see Ssec.
+1.4 in \cite{Arnold_Koz_Nies_2010}).} In light of this observation it is clear that the extremals of {\change the vakonomic variational principle} $\PP^{vak}_C$ {\change are precisely} the extremal points of $S_L$ on the set of admissible paths $\TT^{vak}_C$, i.e., {\change they are trajectories of the vakonomically constrained system on $Q$ (constituted by $L$ and $C$) in the usual sense present in the literature \cite{Arnold_Koz_Nies_2010}.
+For this reason we will simply speak about \emph{vakonomic dynamics} meaning the dynamics of the vakonomic variational principle (i.e. the set of all exteemals of $\PP^{vak}_C$).
+We will also use an abbreviated symbol $\Gamma^{vak}_C$ (instead of $\Gamma_{\PP^{vak}_C}$) to denote these dynamics. }

-\begin{prop} The set of extremals of the vakonomic variational principle $\PP^{vak}_C$ is precisely the constrained vakonomic dynamics associated with $C$. \end{prop}

-Observe that although the set of \emph{vakonomic admissible variations} $\WW_{C}^{vak}$ is characterized by a simple condition $\WW_{C}^{vak}=\WW^{st}_{\T Q}\cap\C^\infty(I,\T C)$, in general, it is difficult to specify the generators $\xi(t)$ for which a given admissible variation $\del_{\xi(t)}\gamma(t)$ of the standard variational principle belongs to $\T C$.
+Observe that although the set of \emph{vakonomic admissible variations} $\WW_{C}^{vak}$ is characterized by the simple condition $\WW_{C}^{vak}=\WW^{st}_{\T Q}\cap\C^\infty(I,\T C)$, in general, it is difficult to specify the generators $\xi(t)$ for which a given admissible variation $\del_{\xi(t)}\gamma(t)$ of the standard variational principle belongs to $\T C$.
 Note also that since the vakonomic variations are tangent to $C$, the vakonomic dynamics are determined by the restriction of $L$ to $C$.
-Throughout the paper we will use the abbreviated symbol $\Gamma^{vak}_C$ (instead of $\Gamma_{\PP^{vak}_C}$) to denote the set of extremals of the vakonomic variational principle $\PP^{vak}_C$.